 The normal pressure readings on a vehicle's air-conditioning system will vary with the outside temperature.
 In general the higher the ambient temperature and humidity the higher the readings.

-But a good rule of thumb is to have between 30 and 45 PSI on the low side confirmed with a reliable gauge.
+A good rule of thumb is to have between 30 and 45 PSI on the low side confirmed with a reliable gauge.
 And a reading of 125 psi to 200 psi on the high side.
 Again this will vary with the amount of charge in the system and with the outside temperature.

 If you should connect your manifold gauges and see readings that are out of this range then your air-conditioning system is probably not cooling well.
 Online service manuals can provide you with diagnostic tree charts if these hi or low side pressure readings are out of range.
 If components need to be replaced these same manuals provide step by step repair procedures.